Human rights in Algeria: Rights of journalists

 In December 2016, the Euro-Mediterranean Human Rights Monitor issued a report regarding violation of media freedom in Algeria.
 Death of the journalist Mohammed Tamalt, 42, is an example of using the government its power to silence the individuals whose writing insulted the president of republic and the official bodies.
-He died after three- month hunger strike in Algeria prison in 11 December.
+He died after three- month hunger strike in Algeria prison on 11 December.
 He was sentenced two years and started his hunger the same day.
 He spent his three months in intensive care unit in a coma since he was suffering severe lung inflammation.
 He was deprived of his family and his lawyer visits.
 In addition, it showed that detention of a journalist because of his writing criticizing the government and not paying attention to their health are considered as violation of human rights.
 In July 2014, he was accused of being convicted committing crimes against the government by the Algerian court.
-As a result, he was sentenced two years as well as a payment of a fine equal 1,800 $.
+As a result, he was sentenced two years as well as a payment of a fine of 140,000 Algerian Dinars (equal to $1800).
 Finally, it clarified that the Algerian government imposed restriction on freedom of the press; expression; and right to peaceful demonstration, protest and assembly as well as intensified censorship of the media and websites.
 Due to the fact that the journalists and activists criticize the ruling government, some media organizations' licenses are canceled.